Alex-Programs/Alex-Programs/README.md

 <!-- TODO: https://github.com/Collective-SB/zone-alert-ocr, https://github.com/Collective-SB/hud-overlay, https://github.com/Collective-SB/reddit-observer when SB is well and truly dead, I know nobody's actually reading this repo so a few links are alright. -->

 Python is the language I know best, but I also know JS, TS, Rust, and a little C#.
-I'm currently working on a new method for circumventing firewalls based on smuggling data in HTTP requests without SSE, request streaming, or Websockets.
+I'm currently working on Nuenki, and before that I built a new method for circumventing firewalls based on smuggling data in HTTP requests without SSE, request streaming, or Websockets.

 You can contact me at ``alexc.j`` on Discord or open an issue in [**this repository**](https://github.com/Alex-Programs/Alex-Programs).